-Differences Between Virtual PBX and Hosted PBX Cloud Phone Systems
+Differences Between Virtual PBX and Hosted PBX Phone Systems for Gold Coast Businesses

 Posted on: March 11th, 2019

 People often assume that all cloud-based phone systems are the same.
 There are, however, different types of cloud phone systems available.
 The two most common are versions of a Private Branches Exchange (PBX): Virtual PBX and Hosted PBX.
 Whichever option you choose, cloud-based business PBX phone systems will help businesses on the Gold Coast of all sizes to lower their upfront costs.

 While the two PBX systems have similarities, there are a few significant differences between the two.

 1. Virtual PBX Only Transmits Incoming Calls

 Virtual PBX phone systems work by rerouting all incoming calls to existing cell phones, landlines or phone extensions through an automated answering service.
 Essentially, Virtual PBX allows the business to transmit incoming calls and route them to the appropriate person within the organisation.